zleonov/maybe/README.md

 Prior to Java 8 optional values were usually represented as `null`s.
 For example `Map.get(K key)` returns a `null` value if there is no mapping for the requested key. **But** a `null` value can sometimes be a valid return type for maps which support `null` values.
 And then there are maps which support `null` keys as well.

-As we all know code that handles (or forgets to handle) `null`s cases is an incredibly common source of errors.
+As we all know writing code that handles (or forgets to handle) `null`s cases is an incredibly common source of errors.

 To address the issue Java 8 introduced the `Optional` class which can hold either a single non-`null` value or _nothing at all_.
 So what's the problem?